Best VPN For Mac

 Macs don't have a built-in VPN service, but they do have features that can perform a few VPN functions.

-While Apple doesn't have a built-in VPN service, it does have the built-in ability to connect to VPNs without having to install any third-party VPN software.
-To take advantage of this, however, you must know the VPN server address, account name, encryption method and authentication information.
+Apple devices also have the built-in ability to connect to VPNs without having to install any third-party software.
+However, you must know the VPN server address, account name, encryption method and authentication information to take advantage of this.

 To connect to a VPN without third-party software, select the Apple menu, click "System Preferences," then click "Network."
 You can add a VPN by clicking the "+" button under the sidebar and entering all the required information.
 Just make sure you unlock the ability to make changes first by clicking the image of the padlock and entering the system password.